 The rise of AFC Wimbledon has brought inevitable comparisons with their illustrious predecessors' climb from the Southern League to the old First Division during the 1970s and 80s.
 That success culminated in a victory over Liverpool in the 1988 FA Cup Final, prompting BBC commentator John Motson to deliver the immortal line:

 Those days may be in the past, but the collective spirit lives on in the large numbers of fans who give up their time to run the present club.
 After several years of untempered success, the difficulty of trying to compete in League Two with one of the smallest playing budgets hit home for fans during the first few years of Neal Ardley's tenure.

 "It was a dramatic and very exciting final day, and we all ended up on a high as a result of that.
 But when you stop and think that we were only 18 minutes away from returning to the Conference, it is important to make sure that we do learn lessons."

-And the man charged with coupling such hard-headed realism with the enthusiasm of the supporters is Neal Ardley.
+The man in charge that day who coupled such hard-headed realism with the enthusiasm of the supporters was Neal Ardley.
 He made over 200 appearances for the Dons in their Premier League days, and by refashioning the side in mid-season last year he quickly established a reputation as one of the brightest young managers around.
 Neal used all his intelligence and guile as the Dons made a timely surge into the League 2 playoff places in May 2016, before winning promotion in the playoff final at Wembley and establishing the Club in League 1 for the 2016/17 season.